-In Cincinnati they heat things up with heaping bowls of chili cooked until practically melted, with additions such as warm spices like cinnamon, cocoa powder, allspice, and cloves, and a touch of sweet molasses.
-Served over spaghetti and topped with hearty beans, cheese, and onion, it’s like no chili you have had before, but definitely one you’ll make over and over again.–Ellie Krieger
+This turkey Cincinnati chili heats things up with heaping bowls of chili with additions such as warm spices like cinnamon, cocoa powder, allspice, and cloves, and a touch of sweet molasses.
+Served over spaghetti and topped with hearty beans, cheese, and onion, is like no chili you have had before, but definitely one you’ll make over and over again.–Ellie Krieger

 Are we all familiar with Cincinnati-style chili?
 This unique and saucy take on chili is traditionally and ubiquitously plopped atop spaghetti and, if you please, glopped with Cheddar cheese, red onions, and/or beans.
 Mind you, there’s proper Cincinnati chili terminology to describe exactly how you like yours…

 Two Way: Chili plopped on spaghetti